 One of the highlights of our trip to the Sorrentine Peninsula was a day trip out to the Isle of Capri.
 Catch the ferry from Marina Piccola and in no time you’ll be cruising into the port of Capri.

 For something a little different book a private boat tour of the island.
 We did this right upon arriving in Capri and got to see all the grotto's that most visitors will miss out on.
 I know everyone wants to see the famous Blue Grotto but it’s expensive and very time consuming.
 Instead we opted for a private boat tour of the island and got to go into all of the other grotto's and even swim into some of them.
 This was definitely a highlight and an unforgettable experience.

 If you plan your day out in advance you can take a boat tour in the morning and then spend the afternoon strolling through the communities of Anacapri and Capri.
 Or take the chair lift to the top of Monte Solaro for a stunning 360 degree view of the island.

 If there is one thing that you must do when visiting Sorrento it’s head to the Amalfi Coast.
 Sorrento makes for a great base from which to do this and the SITA buses run throughout the day from Sorrento to Amalfi.

 For a different approach hop on the ferry and get a unique look at Positano as you approach from the sea.
 The communities of Positano, Amalfi and Ravello are all beautiful and worthy of a visit.
 If time permits visiting only one then by all means make it Positano.
 This stunning seaside community is built right into the side of the mountain and offers a dramatic landscape.

 The main attraction, however, is the famous Amalfi Drive which offers up some of the most amazing coastal scenery in the world.
-If you’re feeling adventurous then rent a car for a day and take a drive on this twisting, cliff hugging drive.
+If you’re feeling adventurous rent a car for a day and take a spin on this twisting, cliff hugging drive.